Probing Composite Structure and Spin-Orbit Coupling with GPDs in ${}^{4}$He: Acknowledgments

 \section{Acknowledgments}

-This material is based on work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Award Number DE-SC0024644 (the EXCLAIM Collaboration).
-The authors would like to thank W. Horowitz for substantive discussions.
+This material is based on work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Award Number DE-SC0024644 (the EXCLAIM Collaboration) and DE-SC0024560 (MS).
+The authors would like to thank M. Engelhardt and W. Horowitz for substantive discussions.